TinyBila/requirement-analysis/README.md

 - Facilitate communication among stakeholders and development

 The case diagram for our project will look something like this https://github.com/TinyBila/requirement-analysis/blob/4e3338813bafd47098927e708df42ede7afa07ba/alx-booking-uc.png.
 It will be a case diagram that used for the booking system, Listing actors and use cases.

+# Acceptance Criteria

+What is Acceptance Criteria?
+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.

+How to Define Acceptance Criteria:
+- Be specific and measurable.
+- Include functional and non-functional aspects.
+- Example for Booking System: “Users should be able to select available dates, confirm booking, and receive a confirmation email within 2 minutes.”

+Benefits of Acceptance Criteria:
+- Ensure all parties have a clear understanding of feature requirements.
+- Provide a basis for testing and validation.
+- Help in maintaining quality and meeting user expectations.